sdgottschalk/sgottschalk.io/_posts/2023-03-20-table-of-contents.md

 ## POSITIVE APPROACH TO CRYPTO-ASSETS

-the EU appears to see some [societal and economic value](https://data.consilium.europa.eu/doc/document/PE-54-2022-INIT/en/pdf). to crypto-assets: “offers of crypto-assets could allow for an innovative and inclusive way of financing, including for small and medium-sized enterprises (SMEs) (page 2)
+the EU appears to see some [societal and economic value](https://data.consilium.europa.eu/doc/document/PE-54-2022-INIT/en/pdf). to crypto-assets: “offers of crypto-assets could allow for an innovative and inclusive way of financing, including for small and medium-sized enterprises (SMEs) (p.2)

-### SHARP CONTRAST WITH THE ECB
+### Sharp contrast with the ECB

 The [ECB’s position on bitcoin and other crypto-assets](https://www.ecb.europa.eu/press/blog/date/2022/html/ecb.blog221130~5301eecd19.en.html) was published in November 2022 in the wake of FTX’s failure.
 Ulrich Bindseil and Jürgen Schaaf start with a scathing analysis of bitcoin’s economic irrelevance, except for illegal transactions.
-They then justify the ECB’s reluctance to regulate bitcoin by explaining that regulation would be viewed as a signal of acceptance of cryptocurrencies, in general, and of bitcoin in particular, a position they completely disagree with.
-Although they acknowledge the EU’s MiCA initiative they disapprove of it “[..] current regulation of cryptocurrencies is partly shaped by misconceptions.
+They then justify the ECB’s reluctance to regulate bitcoin by explaining that regulation would be viewed as a signal of acceptance of cryptocurrencies in general -and of bitcoin in particular-, a position they completely disagree with.
+Although they acknowledge the EU’s MiCA initiative, they disapprove of it: “[..] current regulation of cryptocurrencies is partly shaped by misconceptions.
 The belief that space must be given to innovation at all costs stubbornly persists.”
 In summary, crypto-assets are useless, bitcoin is an “unprecedented polluter”, and should be left to disappear.

-## THIS IS JUST THE START
+### This is just the start

 International financial regulation is always passive and merely reacts to disruptive events, rather than create preventive frameworks to avoid such events.
-Basel I came in the wake of the failure of Ambrosiano Spa, Basel II followed the 1994 Mexican Crisis, which highlighted the flaws of risk weights based on the membership of the OECD, and the 1997 Asian Crisis, which highlighted the flaws of low risk weights for short-term intra-bank loans.
+Basel I came in the wake of the failure of Ambrosiano Spa.
+Basel II followed the 1994 Mexican Crisis, which highlighted the flaws of risk weights based on the membership of the OECD, and the 1997 Asian Crisis, which highlighted the flaws of low risk weights for short-term intra-bank loans.
 Basel III introduced liquidity risk weights following the 2008 Financial Crisis.
-Although it was kick-started in 2019 this new EU legislation comes after the fraudulent failure of FTX and the bakruptcy of of Terra.
+Although it was kick-started in 2019, this new EU legislation comes after the fraudulent failure of FTX and the bankruptcy of Terra.